 View Prime Ministers in a larger map

 - A staggering 18 Prime Ministers were born in central London.
-That's a third of all incumbents.
+That's almost a third of all incumbents.
 In addition, several were born in areas that are now considered to be part of the capital, including Clement Attlee in Putney and John Major in Carshalton.

 - No British Prime Minister was ever born in Wales or the south-west counties of England.
 Jim Callaghan is the closest, hailing from Portsmouth.

 - While Wales is barren of Prime Ministers, Scotland is a fertile source.
 Seven PMs are from north of the border, including both Blair and Brown.